ABOUT RUTH HARRIS

 Experience in Education and Industry

 As a former school psychologist and retired aerospace engineering manager, Ruth will bring a broad range of experience to the board.
-She has expertise in special education, technical training, managing projects, including those involving artificial intelligence, and extensive proposal and grant writing experience.
+As the adoptive parent of two special needs children, she understands the needs of children with different learning styles.
+Her technical background provides experience in technical training, managing projects, and extensive proposal and grant writing experience.

 Active In The Commuity